For professional development purposes and to ensure that teachers complete certain tasks, how do I add teachers as my students?

 If you already use SIS imports for your regular enrollments, you can use them here.
 Treat this like a regular course, but instead of adding middle-schoolers as the students, you add the teachers as students.
 That's what we do for our faculty training and resource courses.

 There are two levels of roles in Canvas.
 Account level roles like admins have that role throughout the account and for all courses.
 Course level roles like students, TA, teachers, designers, and observers are assigned at the course level and can be different for different courses.
 That is, a teacher in one course can be a student in another course or an observer in a third.
-What user roles and permissions are available in Canvas?
+What are the differences between course-level roles and account-level roles?

 And thank you, James, for your input, too.
 This is all new to me, but I want to put together a class to demo for our leadership team to consider district-wide adoption eventually.
 My staff is sold on the product.